Changes for 2020/2021

-The Big Lottery Fund contracted an Anna Freud National Centre for Children and Families -led consortium (a collaboration between the Evidence Based Practice Unit – UCL and the Anna Freud National Centre for Children and Families, the Child Outcomes Research Consortium, the University of Manchester, Common Room and the London School of Economics) to deliver the national evaluation of the HeadStart programme.
+The National Lottery Community Fund contracted an Anna Freud National Centre for Children and Families -led consortium (a collaboration between the Evidence Based Practice Unit – UCL and the Anna Freud National Centre for Children and Families, the Child Outcomes Research Consortium, the University of Manchester, Common Room and the London School of Economics) to deliver the national evaluation of the HeadStart programme.
 The evaluation aims to identify whether the HeadStart programme is making an impact on young people’s mental wellbeing.

 We will ask young people to complete surveys about their mental wellbeing once a year until 2022, starting in February 2017.